SDE approximations of GANs training and its long-run behavior: GANs training

-In this section, we will provide the mathematical setup for GANs training. \paragraph{GANs as minimax games.} GANs fall into the category of generative models to approximate an unknown probability distribution $\pbm_r$.
+GANs fall into the category of generative models to approximate an unknown probability distribution $\pbm_r$.
 GANs are minimax games between two competing neural networks, the generator $G$ and the discriminator $D$.
 The neural network for the generator $G$ maps a latent random variable $Z$ with a known distribution $\pbm_z$ into the sample space to mimic the true distribution $\pbm_r$.
-Meanwhile, the other neural network for the discriminator $D$ will assign a score between $0$ to $1$ to the generated sample.
+Meanwhile, the other neural network for the discriminator $D$ will assign a score between $0$ to $1$ to an input sample, either a generated sample or a true one.
 A higher score from the discriminator $D$ indicates that the sample is more likely to be from the true distribution.
-GANs are trained by optimizing $G$ and $D$ iteratively until $D$ can no longer distinguish between true samples and generated samples.

 Formally, let $(\Omega, \mathcal F, \{\mathcal{F}_t\}_{t\geq0}, \pbm)$ be a filtered probability space.
 Let a measurable space $\mathcal X\subset\R^{d_x}$ be the sample space.
 Let a $\X$-valued random variable $X$ denote the random sample, where $X:\Omega\to\X$ is a measurable function.
 The unknown probability distribution $\pbm_r=Law(X)$ such that $\pbm_r(X\in A)=\pbm(\{\omega\in\Omega:X(\omega)\in A\})$ for any measurable set $A\subset X$.
 Similarly, let a measurable space $\mathcal Z\subset \R^{d_z}$ be the latent space.
 Let a $\mathcal Z$-valued random variable $Z$ denote the latent variable where $Z:\Omega\to\mathcal Z$.
 The prior distribution $\pbm_z=Law(Z)$ such that $\pbm_z(Z\in B)=\pbm(\{\omega\in\Omega:Z(\omega)\in B\})$ for any measurable $B\subset \mathcal Z$.
 Moreover, $X$ and $Z$ are independent, i.e., for any measurable sets $A\subset \mathcal X$ and $B\subset\mathcal Z$.